sabaul/dotfiles/README.md

 # Config files for some linux apps
 ## configs added for:
-1. Alacritty
+1. i3 and i3status
 2. Kitty
-3. i3 and i3status
+3. vimrc with some plugins, keeping it minimal
+4. Post Installation Setup bash script
+   * Brave Browser
+   * VSCodium from flatpak, setup alias as codium in bashrc
+   * Installing packages required for i3
+   * Download config files and place them at correct place
+   * Setup nerdfonts
+   * Adding configs for laptop display backlight control
+   * Adding touchpad configuration
-4. vimrc file
+   * Adding vimrc
+   * Sourcing bashrc file
+   * Restart system

 * Add external monitor as display, when using laptop